The perfect cup of coffee comes in many forms depending upon your tastes.

-Last but not least is the French Press, which is the name of a coffee brewing method and also the name of the piece of coffee equipment (a coffee maker) that allows coffee grinds to soak directly in hot water.
+First up is the French Press, or "Press Pot", which is the name of a coffee brewing method and also the name of the piece of coffee equipment (a coffee maker) that allows coffee grinds to soak directly in hot water.
 The spent grounds are then separated from the brewing coffee by pushing a mesh plunger to the bottom of the coffee pot.

 The French Press is widely considered as the best method for brewing premium gourmet coffee and enjoying all of its best qualities including the body, aroma, acidity, aftertaste, bitterness, sweetness).